kenjitheman/kanojo/README.md

 ## contributing

-- pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change
+- pull requests are welcome, for major changes, please open an issue first to discuss what you would like to change

 ## license